feature23/AzureAppConfigurationEmulator/README.md

-# Emulator for Azure App Configuration
+# Azure App Configuration Emulator

-Please note that Emulator for Azure App Configuration is unofficial and not endorsed by Microsoft.
+Please note that this project is unofficial and not endorsed by Microsoft.
+It is not intended for production use.

 ## Getting Started

+Clone the repo and run from the root of the project:

 ```shell
 docker-compose up -d